- SAP has told customers that they must use BW as a BI solution for HANA.

-From a fair competition perspective, the basic concept of an efficient software market is that a company makes a product which it then sells to other companies that find the product of value.
-The enterprise software market is different from most other markets, including the consumer software market in that the capabilities and performance of the product are not immediately apparent at the time of purchase.
+From a good competition perspective, the basic concept of an efficient software market is that a company makes a product which it then sells to other companies that find the product of value.
+The enterprise software market is different from most other markets, including the consumer software market, in that the capabilities and performance of the product are not immediately apparent at the time of purchase.

-In fact, companies that buy enterprise software don’t typically understand fully what they have until far after the time of purchase, past the design phase of the implementation and close to and sometimes after go-live.
+Companies that buy enterprise software don’t typically understand fully what they have until far after the time of purchase, past the design phase of the implementation, and close to and sometimes after go-live.
 The enterprise software market is marked by a great deal of lock-in.
-That is once a purchase decision has been made, the company will typically not move away from the system for 5 or 6 years.
+That is, once a purchase decision has been made, the company will typically not move away from the system for 5 or 6 years.
 The actual price paid for the license and support is a small component of the overall costs of implementing and supporting enterprise software (called total cost of ownership) and is enumerated in the post.

 What The Successful Sales of SAP DP and SAP BW or SAP BI Prove in the Larger Context

 Both SAP DP and SAP BW or SAP BI cause many issues with the companies that buy them.
 These products exist and thrive because they are tied to other products within a software conglomerate called SAP.
 These are not the only SAP products that have these issues.
 SAP Solution Manager, XI, SPP, the list is quite lengthy.

 Both SAP DP and SAP BW or SAP BI use the same Data Workbench.
 However, the efficiency of these twin products is inferior.
 Both SAP DP and SAP BW or SAP BI have tremendous overhead, and when one looks at what is done in each application, the same activities can be performed in other applications much more easily.

 - SAP DP is covered at Brightwork at this link.

 - SAP BW or SAP BI is covered at Brightwork at this link.